What is a branding shoot? Why do does one matter for your business?

 Create goals for your branding shoot

-Ask yourself, “What do I want these images to communicate?”
+Think about, “What do I want these images to communicate?”

-If you hire me as your brand photographer, I will give you with lots of information about how to prepare for your branding photoshoot.
+If you hire me as your brand photographer, I will give you with lots of information about how to prepare for your branding shoot.
 I ask every client to make a Pinterest board for inspiration and ideas.
 It’s important to have photos that communicate your vision.
 What are the types and style of photos you’re thinking of or looking for?

 Choose your outfits based on your brand colors